 The Helsinki Cathedral stands in the middle of Senate Square and is probably one of the most photographed buildings in Finland.
 If you are visiting in December, try the Christmas goodies which are sold at the numerous pop-up stalls at Senate Square.

 2. Visit the Suomenlinna Sea Fortress

 You can spend an entire day walking around the island, discovering its museums and restaurants.
-View the complete guide to Suomenlinna Sea Fortress in this post.
+View the complete guide to the Suomenlinna Sea Fortress in this post.

 3. Discover Market Square

 Located near the Helsinki Harbour, Market Square is the city’s main town square.
 Quaint pop-up shops that sell Finnish handicrafts, cheese and meats, Gloggi (during winter) and souvenirs fill the area.
-We probably visited Market Square the most during our stay at Helsinki.
+We probably visited Market Square the most during our stay in Helsinki.

 4. Admire The Uspenski Cathedral

 The Uspenski Cathedral is unlike any cathedral that we’ve ever seen.
 With a stunning redbrick facade and golden cupolas, the architecture of this cathedral has a clear Russian influence.
-Completed in 1868, the Uspenski Cathedral is the largest othrodox church in Western Europe.
+Completed in 1868, the Uspenski Cathedral is the largest Orthodox church in Western Europe.

 5. Take a Day Trip to Porvoo

-Located only a 50 minute bus ride from Helsinki, Porvoo offers a quiet retreat and makes for a great day trip.
+Located only a 50-minute bus ride from Helsinki, Porvoo offers a quiet retreat and makes for a great day trip.